rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 ## 10,000 Ft View

-> The goal of this exercise is to add a new component to the application using TDD to create and validate it's behaviour.
+> The goal of this exercise is to add a new component to the application using TDD to create and validate its behaviour.
 The User story we have been given is as follows:

 *As a doer I want to mark todos as important so that I can keep track of and complete high priority todos first*